 Around the December holidays, put everyone’s name in a bucket and pass it around, allowing each person to pick out a name.
-They then buy a gift for the person they picked out of the bucket.
-Gifts can range, however it is recommended that a price limit be set for the gifts.
+They then buy a gift for the person whose name they picked out of the bucket.
+Gifts can range, though it is highly recommended to set a price limit.

 8. Fitness Program

-Before beginning this program, set a step goal for the office to reach by the end of the program.
-Supply all people with pedometers and have them record their steps for each day in a Google Doc.
-At the end of the program calculate the total steps and see if your office has achieved the goal.
+Before beginning, set a step goal for the office to reach by the end of the program.
+Supply all people with pedometers and have them record their steps for each day in a Google Doc or Google Sheets.
+At the end of the program, calculate the total steps and see if your office has achieved the goal.

 9. The Bridge Challenge

 Break people into teams and supply building equipment such as popsicle sticks, newspapers, tape, and glue.
 Each team will create a small bridge that can connect two books placed two feet apart.
 The team with the bridge that can hold the most weight will be crowned the winner.

 Have everyone bring in a baby picture of themselves.
 Place all the pictures in a common space and give people time to view them.
 Then, hold a vote to see if people can correctly match the pictures to their respective persons.

 Organize a day where everyone from the office will volunteer together at a local animal shelter.
 This can be done on a workday or on the weekend.

 Plan an office-wide scavenger hunt.
 Break the office into several teams, leaving clues all around the office.
 The first team to finish will be the winner.